Understanding FOV and its variations in Pimax headsets

 2: External Conditions

 In addition, the FOV of the human eye is not fixed, but changes according to external conditions such as light intensity and the distance of objects.
 Therefore, some assumptions and trade-offs may need to be made when simulating the FOV of the human eye.
 The FOV of the actual experience depends on many factors such as the user’s interpupillary distance, the distance between the eyes and the lens, and the testing method.
-The test data of personal use of three-party tools is only recommended as a relative reference value.
+The test data of personal use of third-party tools is only recommended as a relative reference value.
 Pimax has tested over 100 individuals to measure the FOV of its headsets, and the promotion FOV numbers for the Pimax 8KX and Pimax Crystal are what the company obtained.
 However, users may experience slightly different FOV numbers based on individual differences and the actual application.
 In other words, it’s difficult to guarantee that every user can achieve the promoted FOV numbers due to several factors that affect the FOV experience.

 3: Design & Manufacturing Limitations